Labor cost · Scheduling · Operations · Retention

 Fix 5: Cut labor through retention #

-The math nobody runs: turnover costs more than over-staffing.
+Here’s the math almost nobody runs: turnover costs you way more than over-staffing ever will.

-A single hourly quit costs $5,864 (HigherMe Restaurant Turnover Report 2024).
-Avoid one quit per quarter and you have saved $23,456 a year.
-That dwarfs the typical $5-10K labor savings from over-scheduling fixes.
+A single hourly quit runs $5,864 (HigherMe Restaurant Turnover Report 2024).
+Stop one quit a quarter and that’s $23,456 saved over the year.
+That number swallows the typical $5-10K you’d save from all the over-scheduling fixes above combined.
+This is the one I’d chase first.

 Retention spend that consistently pays: